Rath2601/core_java/README.md

 ### **SUPER : (INHERITANCE)**

-1. can't use inside super in static content/ overridden methods.
+1. can't use super in static content/methods.
 2. constructor call must be the first statement in constructor. (using super) (only one constructor can be called from a constructor)